 In September of 2016, Samsung issued recalls on its Galaxy Note 7, which was its highest-end phone at the time.
 The recall was expanded to include other phones with the same bad batteries the next month.
 By December, the company sent out an update stating that the phones that were affected by the exploding batteries were inoperable.

 It took until January of 2017 for Samsung to finally figure out why its phones were exploding and what went wrong with their premier phone.
+Some people were even having a hard time getting their cellular plans to work, hence why knowing how to track a phone number is also important.
 According to Samsung, the Galaxy Note 7 explosions resulted from a battery that did not fit right, causing the batteries to overheat, which in turn triggered the explosions.

 In July of the same year, the company released its Galaxy Note Fan Edition, which was essentially the Galaxy Note 7 with a new battery.
 The phone released at a significant price reduction was roughly two-thirds of the original asking price of the Galaxy Note 7.